Table of Contents

 Despite the fall in the number of new neobanks in the past few years, more of them will appear in the future.
 This will be facilitated by the growing demand for digital banking services by younger consumers, as well as increasing trust for neobanks from consumers of all ages.

 Today, the US leads in the number of neobank account holders — 29.8 million people.
-By 2024, there will be 47.8 million (around 17.9% of US residents) holders of bank accounts that are handled digitally.
+By 2024, there will be 47.8 million holders of bank accounts that are handled digitally, representing around 17.9% of the US population.
 The US will maintain this growth thanks to its large population and the fact that it has one of the oldest banks in the world to operate exclusively with digital technologies.